 August 19, 2014: Reverse Culture Shock

-I arrived in Cape Town from Zambia at 8pm on Tuesday and was picked up by my sister, Jocelyn, who was conveniently studying abroad there.
+I arrived in Cape Town from Victoria Falls and Zambia at 8pm on Tuesday and was picked up by my sister, Jocelyn, who was conveniently studying abroad there.
 I rented a car (right side drive stick shift) and we drove down the left side of the road to the suburb of Sea Point.
 Since this was my first time driving in 3 months, I struggled at first especially on the steep hill starts and unbelievably narrow roads but eventually got the hang of it.
 We arrived at the house of my distant aunt Michele and her husband Errol (truly the loveliest of hosts).
-The house had it’s own guard gate and right then I realized that I wasn’t in the “third world” anymore.
+The house had its own guard gate and right then I realized that I wasn’t in the “third world” anymore.
 I thought back to Mumbai and its tall residential skyscrapers guarded by green zone level security.
 However unlike Mumbai where I stayed in the cheapest hostel in the city looking disdainfully at the upper class, this time I would be fully immersed in it.
 Reverse culture shock was real and I absolutely hated my living situation for the first 2 days although I eventually came around.
 The reverse culture shock was going to happen eventually so it was good to get over it before heading back to the US.

 August 20, 2014: End of the Journey